Skip to main content

 Step 1 - Image 1

-Step 2: Create a gap in the seam
+Step 2: Create a gap under the back cover

 Step 2 - Image 1